pactus-project/docs/content/protocol/transaction/sortition.md

 By committing a sortition transaction, the validator will enter the committee.
 Sortition transactions are valid for 7 blocks, which is defined as "sortition interval" in the [consensus parameters](/protocol/consensus/parameters/).
+Sortition is free.
+This means there are no fees associated with the process of sortition transaction.

 ## Payload Structure